 Slowly beat in the flour mixture until fully blended.
 Fold in the chocolate chips with a spatula.

-Cover and refrigerate the cookie dough for at least 30 minutes or up to an hour.
+Cover and refrigerate the cookie dough for at least 30 minutes.

-Using a tablespoon or cookie scoop, drop dough onto the baking sheets, leaving about 2 inches between cookies.
+Using a 1-ounce cookie scoop, scoop 2-tablespoon-sized mounds of the dough onto the baking sheets, leaving about 2 inches between cookies.
 Lightly press each cookie a few times with the tines of a fork.

 Bake for 8 to 10 minutes, until browned around the edges.
 Cool for 10 minutes on the baking sheet, then transfer the cookies to a wire rack to cool completely.
 Serve and enjoy!

 - Cookies should appear slightly underdone when you take them out of the oven.
 They will firm up as they cool.